TheSignPainter98/vex/docs/src/reference-materials/globs.md

 # Globs

-Globs are patterns used to represent multiple files in a single statement, most commonly seen in shell languages.
+Globs are patterns, commonly seen in shell language, used to represent one or multiple file paths.

-In vex, the following glob features are supported:[^glob-citation]
+Vex supports the following glob features:[^glob-citation]

 - `?` matches any single character.
 - `*` matches any (possibly empty) sequence of characters.